mbadu1/sql-guidebook/README.md

 Results:
 ![alt text](<query3 image.png>)
-Purpose:
+Explanation:
-Complete student academic record with course enrollments and grades
+Complete student academic record with course enrollments and grades.
+This query demonstrates the power of joining multiple tables to create a comprehensive view.
+We use INNER JOINs for students, enrollments, and courses because we only want records where these relationships exist.
+However, we use a LEFT JOIN for grades because some enrollments might not have grades yet, and we still want to see those enrollments.
+The || operator concatenates first and last names into a single field.
+This query pattern is extremely common in academic systems for generating transcript-like reports.
+The ORDER BY clause sorts first by last name, then by course ID for organized output.

 #### QUERY 4: CASE WHEN for Data Transformation